alfred-ai-co/w2-python-code-generation-and-completion-yunusj-d28jd/README.md

-# Alfred AI FastAPI Project Management API
+# Alfred AI FastAPI Project Management API Test

 This project is a Project Management API built with FastAPI, SQLAlchemy, and SQLite.
 The API allows users to manage projects and their associated tickets.